-The ARC has developed a risk management policy which sets outs its risk appetite, the risk management processes in place and details the roles and responsibilities of staff in relation to risk.
+The ARC has developed a risk management policy which sets out the Institute's risk appetite, the risk management processes in place and details the roles and responsibilities of staff in relation to risk.
 The policy has been issued to all staff who are expected to work within the ESRI's risk management policies, to alert management on emerging risks and control weaknesses and assume responsibility for risks and controls within their own area of work.

-Risk and control Framework
+Risk and Control Framework

-The Council has taken steps to ensure an appropriate control environment by
+The Council has taken steps to ensure an appropriate control environment by: